 However, most businesses are unable to make the most of their data.
 That’s because business leaders who are not data-savvy may have a hard time making sense of this data even after it is cleaned, sorted, and visualized by data analysts.

 They are unable to interpret the data by considering the context, and thus cannot gain any actionable insights.
 Hence, even if an organization’s data scientists perform incredibly astute data analyses, they cannot drive organizational change.

 By adopting data-driven storytelling, business leaders are able to understand where their organization has been, where it is, and where it is heading in the form of a fluid, easy-to-understand narrative.
 By reading or listening to data-driven stories, business leaders can easily grasp the most remarkable highlights from their data and can also gain clarity in terms of future steps to take.

 And since stories have greater influential power than just data alone, data-driven storytelling can actually transform the way an organization functions and lead to improved business outcomes.
 It adds purpose and meaning to insights and makes it easy for businesses to process complex business information.
 Marrying data analytics with storytelling makes visualizations more engaging and impactful, helps in keeping the audience engaged, and leaves a lasting impact on them.

 In order to implement and benefit from data-driven storytelling, businesses can do either of two things:

-- businesses can use natural language technology to turn their analytics reports into stories written in an engaging tone.
+- Businesses can use natural language generation technology to turn their analytics reports into stories written in an engaging tone.
 These stories can build a convincing and impactful narrative around analytics data to tell business leaders what's happening in their organization, making the analysts’ job easier.